 This breakout will provide background about these growing tensions and the possible impact of the presidential election.
 Also discussed will be alternative policies, and the range of initiatives being developed by U.S. and international peace movements, including a new formation initiated by Massachusetts Peace Action.

-Presenters: Joseph Gerson, Campaign for Peace, Disarmament and Common Security (CPDCS); Duncan McFarland; Kate Hudson, General Secretary of the Campaign for Nuclear Disarmament (UK).
+Presenters: Joseph Gerson, Campaign for Peace, Disarmament and Common Security (CPDCS); Duncan McFarland; Kate Hudson, General Secretary of the Campaign for Nuclear Disarmament (UK); Emily Rubino, Director of Policy and Outreach, Peace Action New York State.

 Guantanamo Prison: Symbol of US Islamophobia